 Credits from a single study cannot be split, but separate studies can be assigned to different classes.

 If you do not see your class that means that class does not allow for SONA extra credit and you cannot assign any units to it.

 Study and credit limits

 Studies are posted at the discretion of researchers.
-Sometimes at the end of the quarter there are no more studies available because researchers have all the participants they need.
+Sometimes at the end of the semester there are no more studies available because researchers have all the participants they need.
 Do not count on there being available studies.
 If SONA is offered as an extra credit option in your class, the instructor is required to offer an alternative in case you cannot or do not want to participate in research.
 You should ask your instructor about the alternative if there are no studies available to you.

 Who to Contact

 If you have any questions or concerns about anything related to a study- credit decisions, study locations, study procedures- contact the researcher on the study (click the envelope icon next to their name in the study information).
 Do not contact the SONA admin team.

 The Psychology Department Office cannot provide you information about study times or locations.
 You must refer to the Study Information in SONA.